 It is important to make sure that accounts that are not being used by regular users are prevented from being used to provide an interactive shell.
 By default, Ubuntu sets the password field for these accounts to an invalid string, but it is also recommended that the shell field in the password file be set to /usr/sbin/nologin.
+Some built-in accounts use /bin/false which is also acceptable.
 This prevents the account from potentially being used to run any commands.